my-flow/importlist/README.md

 Installing the extension
 ------------------------
+Having added the extension file to Moneydance®, you will be asked to choose a base directory to monitor.
+If you do not choose any directory, the extension will assume you want to monitor the directory of the transaction file that was imported last.
+If you have never imported any transaction file before using the extension, it will monitor the current user's home directory.
+If you want to change the base directory later, you have to either reinstall the extension or modify the `importlist.import_dir` user preferences variable.

-Having added the extension file to Moneydance®, open the **Preferences** window and click on the **Home Page** tab.
+In order to display ImportList in Moneydance®'s homepage view, open the **Preferences** window and click on the **Home Page** tab.
 The available items should contain an entry called **ImportList**.
 Add it to the left or right column of your homepage view.
-In order to change the base directory, choose **File** -> **Import...** and open a file located in your target directory.
-You **don't** have to actually import the file (unless you want to).
-The extension monitors the directory of the transaction file that was imported last.

 Building the extension from scratch